esphome/esphome-docs/components/binary_sensor/esp32_touch.rst

 -------------

-The ``esp32_touch`` component creates a global hub for detecting touches on the eight touch pads of the ESP32 as :ref:`binary senors <esp32-touch-binary-sensor>`.
+The ``esp32_touch`` component creates a global hub for detecting touches on the eight touch pads of the ESP32 as :ref:`binary sensors <esp32-touch-binary-sensor>`.

 .. code-block:: yaml